bombasticSlacks/Aspirant/Game/Worlds/Goose/G-Session-8.md

 * Fall 1st arrive at Mornest.
 	* Full moon on the 1st and the 15th of every month
 	* Bront and Casey went to the vampires mansion.
-	* Everyone else is going to
+	* Everyone else is going to dimitrius to give over the spirit.

 ### Rewards